Frequently asked questions

 Some ski resorts are accessible via the Nagano snow shuttle 'Inter resort shuttles'.

 Other destinations (listed in order of distance from Nozawa Onsen)

 Iiyama (14km from Nozawa Onsen) - Some great local restaurants (sushi train), large supermarkets / department stores.
 Museums and cultural attractions.
 Serves as the bullet train hub.

 Obuse (30km from Nozawa Onsen) - A quaint town with great food and art crafts.
 Don't miss the famous Hokusai museum with his incredible 36 views painted of Mt Fuji.

 Snow Monkeys (32km from Nozawa Onsen) - Contact us for details

 Nagano city (40km from Nozawa Onsen) - The closest big city.
 Great restaurants, shops, bars, sake breweries.
 Don't miss the Zenkoji temple and beautiful surrounding streets.

-Kanazawa (350km from Nozawa Onsen) - Another beautiful city now easily accessible with new bullet train via Iiyama (1.5 hours from Nozawa Onsen).
+Kanazawa (350km from Nozawa Onsen) - A beautiful city accessible with the bullet train via Iiyama (1.5 hours from Nozawa Onsen).